Things to Consider Before Investing In a Franchise

 - The cost required starting and maintaining the business.
 Please make special note of working capital or ongoing costs which you may have to incur after starting the business.

-- The responsibilities you and the seller will share once you buy a franchise.
+- The responsibilities you and the Franchisor will share once you buy a franchise.

 - Litigation involving the company or its officers, if any.